Algebraic Geometry

 Jan 13 I.1 Introduction.
 Algebraic sets in $\mathbb{A}^n$ and $\mathbb{P}^n$.

-Jan 15 I.2 Irreducible components, morphisms, spaces with functions.
+Jan 15 I.2a Irreducible components, morphisms, spaces with functions, algebraic sets (Part 1)

 Mar 3 no class